Design Document - Part II API

 -

-addUser(name: string, skills: string, programmingLanguages: string, willingToWorkOn: string): TeamMember
+addUser(name: string, skills: string, programmingLanguages: string, willingToWorkOn: string): TeamMember- Purpose: Creates a new

 - Return: